hbctraining/DGE_workshop/lessons/01_DEG_getting_started.md

 **Exercise**

-1. What types of metadata are used in your experimental design?
+1. What types of metadata are used in your experimental design (any experiment)?
-2. What kinds of metadata might a sequencing project generate?
+2. What other kinds of metadata might a sequencing project generate?
 3. Why is this type of information important?

 ***